GateNLP/python-gatenlp/DEVNOTES.md

   `pytest -s --log-cli-level DEBUG module`
 * normal testing is done without -s but with `log_cli_level=WARNING` to show important feedback from the tests, e.g. when a test is skipped because of the local config

+Build a wheel: `pip wheel .[gazetteers]` or similar, store in docs/wheels for use by pyodide